Home

 A 126-mile overseas highway links 40 inhabited islands and crosses 42 bridges.
 The largest island is Key Largo, consisting of hardwood hammock and mangrove and site of John Pennekamp Coral Reef State Park.

-A popular sculpture is of Marilyn Monroe, "Forever Marilyn."
+A popular sight is the sculpture of Marilyn Monroe, "Forever Marilyn" in front of the Tropic Theater.

-Duval and Caroline Streets are the hub of old town Key West with its 60 historic sites including Ernest Hemingway's home and Truman's little White House.
+Duval and Caroline Streets are the hub of old town Key West with its 180 historic sites including a lighthouse, a cemetery, pubs and numerous shops and historic homes.

 Key West Bight is an active harbor and marina.
 Pelicans, sea turtles and manatees can be seen in the waters of the marina.